 Eliminating the Hazard Substituting the Hazard Engineering Controls 1.
 Stop tree trimming activities.
 1. Limit tree trimming to trees under 30 ft high.
 1. Workers can use a lift or crane to trim trees.
 2. Stop using a chipper.
 2. Bundle the branches and haul them away.
 2. Use a buddy system so workers have a backup and look-out.
 Administrative Controls Personal Protective Equipment Training 1.
-Administrative Controls Have vehicle owners remove cars from under trees that are being trimmed.
-Rope off areas around/ Training1.
-Have managers hold quick safety talks with employees before each job.2.
-Provide reminders on
+Have vehicle owners 1.
+Have workers tie off or 1.
+Have managers hold remove cars from under use a harness when quick safety talks with trees that are being trimming trees. employees before each trimmed.
+2. Ensure hard hats are job.
+2. Rope off areas around/ being worn.
+2. Provide reminders on 1 / under trees being safe trimming activities safe trimming activities and the proper use of the chipper.